Rikan-Saha/Rikan-Saha/README.md

 - [Analysis on House-Price Prediction](https://github.com/Rikan-Saha/DS_ML/tree/main/House-Price)
 - [Analysis on Titanic Dataset](https://github.com/Rikan-Saha/DS_ML/tree/main/Titanic)
 </p>
+*some text*
 ---
 <p align="justify">
-_Note: Driven by a passion for creation, my latest analytical projects are consistently uploaded to this repository.
+*Note: Driven by a passion for creation, my latest analytical projects are consistently uploaded to this repository.
 Please check back for updated versions of current projects and entirely new initiatives.
-This README was last updated on May 31, 2025._
+This README was last updated on May 31, 2025.*
 </p>
 <!--
 ### Areas of Working/Learning